emberist/mrburns/README.md

 ### Set your config file

-This command helps you creating a `mrburns.config.json` file
+This command helps you to create a `mrburns.config.json` file

 ```bash
 mrburns config